JJayxi/BSPS2-stereo-point-cloud/Papers.md

 This file contains a list and a description, as well as some comments of papers about stereoscopic matching and correspondance, or stereoscopic vision in genenral.

+##Sum of Squared Difference / Sum of Absolute Difference
+This technique is the base of most disparity map creation algorithm.
+However, it was not developed for this use only.
+It allows the comparaison of data, and computes the dispersion between different data points.
+In this scenario, we compute which pixel is more or less similar (according to it's neighbour), to find which pixels matches to what other pixel.

 ##PMF: A Stereo Correspondance Algorithm Using a Disparity Gradient Limit

  `1.
 Pollard SB, Mayhew JEW, Frisby JP.
 PMF: A Stereo Correspondence Algorithm Using a Disparity Gradient Limit.
 Perception.
 1985;14(4):449-470. doi:10.1068/p140449`